Positive equilibria in mass action networks: geometry and bounds: Preliminaries on chemical reaction networks

 \item[(ii)] If the network is nondegenerate, then (i) applies and also, for generic $(\k,K)$ in $\mathcal{Z}_{sc}$, the stoichiometric class defined by $K$ contains a finite number of positive equilibria in $\Ek$, and these are all nondegenerate. \end{itemize}

 \end{prop}

-We emphasise that \Cref{prop:nondeg} tells us that the existence of a nondegenerate positive equilibrium for some choice of rate constants is the only requirement for the conclusions of (ii) to hold.
-Observe that a degenerate network that is not strongly degenerate will have $\mZ_{sc}$ with empty Euclidean interior while the interior of $\mZ$ will be nonempty.
+We emphasise that \Cref{prop:nondeg} tells us that the existence of a positive nondegenerate equilibrium for some choice of rate constants is the only requirement for the conclusions of (ii) to hold.
+A degenerate network that is not strongly degenerate will have $\mZ_{sc}$ with empty Euclidean interior while the interior of $\mZ$ will be nonempty.
 In particular (i) will hold but (ii) will not.

 In \Cref{secdegen} we consider a class of (strongly) degenerate networks, which we will refer to as ``overdetermined'', for which the dimension of $\Ek$ is always larger than $n-r$ when nonempty.
-The latter might not hold for an arbitrary strongly degenerate network, see e.g. \cite[Example 3.10]{feliu:dimension}.
+The latter might not hold for an arbitrary strongly degenerate network, see \cite[Example 3.10]{feliu:dimension}.